Marie Lambert

-Marie-Laure Rosene Lambert (1935, Geneva, Switzerland – 12 June 1961) was a Swiss motorcycle racer.
+Marie-Laure Rosene Lambert (1935 – 12 June 1961) was a Swiss motorcycle racer.

-Marie-Laure took up motorcycle racing in 1960, as a sidecar passenger, initially to replace her husband Claude's partner, who was late for a race.
+Lambert took up motorcycle racing in 1960, as a sidecar passenger, initially to replace her husband Claude's partner, who was late for a race.

 Lambert competed as a female passenger to her husband, sidecar driver Claude Lambert.
-At the 1961 Isle of Man TT races their BMW sidecar outfit crashed at Gob-ny-Geay (35th mile marker) before Brandish Corner, and Lambert died from her injuries.
+At the 1961 Isle of Man TT races, their BMW sidecar outfit crashed at Gob-ny-Geay (35th mile marker) before Brandish Corner, and Lambert died from her injuries.

 The crash was caused by faulty welding, which her husband had entrusted to a specialist.
 She died instantly when the following sidecar hit her.